Can I release money from my pension early?

 - approaching any cold-calls or unexpected emails with scepticism - if their offer sounds like it’s too good to be true, it probably is.

-- calling the government’s Pensions Advisory Service on 0800 011 3797 - they’ll give you free impartial telephone guidance if you have any concerns or worries.
+- calling the government’s Money Helper pension service on 0800 011 3797 - they’ll give you free impartial telephone guidance if you have any concerns or worries.

 - making sure that anyone providing you with financial advice is approved and regulated by the Financial Conduct Authority (FCA).
 If they’re legit, you’ll find them listed on the FCA register.